-MDID (Hex) Report Name Description 0x80 - 0x84 Unused Reserved for future use.
+MDID (Hex) Report Name Description 0x80 Acknowledgement Response Reports that the previous UPB Communication Packet was accepted.
+0x81 - 0x84 Unused Reserved for future use.
 0x85 Setup Time Report Returns the current value that is in the device's Setup Mode timer.
 0x86 Device State Report Returns the current state of the device.
 0x87 Device Status Report Returns the current value that is in the device's Device Status Register.
-0x89 Signal Strength Report Returns the current value that is in the device's Signal Strength Register.
-A8x0 Noise Level Report Returns the current value that is in the device's Noise Level Register.
-0x8B - 0x8F Unused Reserved for future use.
+0x88 - 0x8E Unused Reserved for future use.
+0x8F Device Signature Report Returns the device's signature which includes its signal strength, noise level, and checksum information.
 0x90 Register Values Report Returns the values of one or more of the device's Setup Registers (EEPROM).
 0x91 RAM Values Report Returns the values of one or more of the device's SRAM Registers 0x92 Raw Data Report Reports from 1 to 16 raw data values.

 MDID (Hex) Report Name Description 0x93 Heartbeat Report Reports no data.
 It just lets the network know that the device is alive.
-0x94 - 0xAE Unused Reserved for future report use.
-0xAF Acknowledgement Report Reports that the previous UPB Communication Packet was accepted.
+0x94 - 0x9F Unused Reserved for future report use.